ronaldo0010/Mitigating-SYN-Flood/README.md

 Traditionally a SDN would handle packet forwarding but with a PDP the hardware gets utilized for this purpose with a significant increase in performance [Jacobs, 2019].

-### PPPP - Alien sounds or revolutionary developer tool?
+### PPPP - Alien communication or revolutionary developer tool?
+The acronym PPPP stands for Programming Protocol-Independent Packet Processors.
 P4 is a programming language for controlling packet forwarding planes in network devices.
-It is open source and maintained by P4 Language Consortium (https://p4.org/) and acronym PPPP stands for Programming Protocol-Independent Packet Processors.
+It is open source and maintained by the P4 Language Consortium (https://p4.org/).

 ### Putting the pro in programmable - advantages of PDP
 * Check and modify packet headers s.t custom requirements [Gao, 2021].